'Aql: In Islamic jurisprudence

 In Shī‘ī jurisprudence, ‘aql is the process of using intellect or logic to deduce law.
 Legal scholars in both Sunni and Shī‘ī Islamic traditions share Quranic interpretation, the Sunnah, and Ijma‘ "consensus" as sources of Islamic law and judicial decisions (ḥukm).
 However, Twelvers of the Ja‘farī school of law utilize ‘aql whereas Sunnis use qiyas "analogical reasoning" as the fourth source of law.

 Among Twelvers, Akhbārīs (associated with exotericism and traditionalism and theological schools in Qom) and Usulis (associated with esotericism and rationalism and theological schools in Baghdad) were contending subschools: the former reject ijtihād outright; the latter advocate ijtihad and have been predominant for the last 300 years.

 In Shī‘ī Islam, "the gates of ijtihād" were never closed and with the use of ‘aql, Shī‘ī mujtahids "practitioner of ijtihād" and faqīhs "legal specialists" are able to respond as issues arise that were not explicitly dealt with in the Qur'an or Sunnah.

+In Traditionalist Jurisprudence and Hadith Criticism

+In traditionalist Ahl al-Hadith methodology and classical usul al-fiqh, the role of aql (reason) is explicitly subordinate to naql (transmitted textual authority, specifically the Quran and authentic hadith).
+Traditionalist scholars argued that human intellect is limited and prone to subjective error, whereas revelation represents infallible divine guidance.
+Consequently, classical hadith evaluation focused primarily on isnād (the biographical continuity and credibility of the chain of narrators) rather than matn (textual content analysis using personal reason).

+Prominent traditionalists maintained that when a prophetic tradition is authenticated through an unbroken, reliable chain of transmission, rational skepticism must yield to submission.
+Early jurists and theologians frequently cautioned against prioritizing rational opinion (aql or ra'y) over text.
+As the classical hadith scholar Ibn Khuzaymah (d.
+924) famously stated:

+There is no conflict between a genuine sunnah of the Messenger of God and the intellect.
+If anyone perceives a contradiction between them, it is because their intellect is flawed, not because the sunnah is invalid.